 Anyone can be targeted regardless of size.
 Macy’s had customer’s online data hacked in 2018.
 A third-party support partner resulted in Sears, Kmart, and Delta Airlines customers’ credit card information being stolen, a breach that affected an undisclosed number of individuals.
 Panera Bread, Adidas, UnderArmor, the long list of breaches taking place just in 2018 covers every sector of business across the globe.

-Some estimates place InfoSec breaches as a result of poor patching and routine vulnerability checks as high as 80% of all breaches.
+Some estimates place InfoSec breaches due to poor security patching and routine vulnerability checks as high as 80% of all breaches.
 On paper, patching vulnerabilities sounds like a simple task, but when the individual patch count for any given business can reach high into the thousands, the problem becomes readily apparent.
 Manually managing software, hardware, and configuration vulnerabilities is a nigh impossible task that will inevitably fail.

 Enter the MBSA

 Even the most bare-bones security setup will include this simple tool developed by Microsoft to ensure Microsoft products are brought up-to-date and provide strong security against the most recent software exploits.
 Available for over a decade on a range of Microsoft products, Microsoft Baseline Security Analyzer can quickly scan Microsoft hosts on a network and help patch a range of Microsoft products with the latest security releases to mitigate the chance of a breach.

 Unfortunately, this tool is extremely limited, and will only assess the status of Microsoft software.
 Most organizations will be running tools developed by various developers, and relying solely on MBSA for vulnerability assessment is akin to laying out the red carpet for would-be hackers.